Rookout/terraform-azure-rookout-deployment/README.md

    ```

 ## Usage - Public
-In this deployment, both Rookout's components controller and datastore will be internet facing.
-A public domain and Azure public hosted zone should be used for that.
+In this deployment, both the component controller and the datastore will be internet-facing.
+A public domain and Azure public hosted zone should be used for public deployments.

    ```hcl
    module "rookout" {